dell/omivv/README.md

 ## OMEVVP REST API with OPENAPI based Scripting Library

-This GitHub library contains example Python and PowerShell scripts that illustrate the usage of the iDRAC REST API with Redfish to perform the following actions:
+This GitHub library contains example Python scripts that illustrate the usage of the OMEVVP REST API to perform the following actions:

 vCenter operations
 *	Register OMEVVP with vCenter (Webclient and PHA)